vehemont/Favero_Repeater/README.md

 - Wemo RX pin to Favero RJ-11 pin 2.
 - Wemo GND pin to Favero RJ-11 pin 3.
     - There must be a 100 Ohm resistor in between the Favero scoring machine and GND (no other devices need the 100 ohm resistor).
     - The GND pin on the Wemo will also need to be connected to your LED strips and their power source ground as well.
-A common ground between the components is required.
+A common ground between all the components is required.

 <h3>Microcontroller to LEDs</h3>

 - Connect the "left fencer" LED strip data to D2 (pin 4) (fencer on the left / FOTL) on the Wemo.
 - Connect the "right fencer" LED strip data to D1 (pin 5) (fencer on the right / FOTR) on the Wemo.
 - The GND pins will need to be connected on the same rail to your power source, LED strip, the scoring machine, and the Wemo's ground pin.
 A 100 ohm resistor is required from GND to the Favera FA scoring machine RJ-11 pin 3 (no other devices).
+A common ground between all the components is required.
-- Connect your 5v power to each LED strip.
+- Connect your 5v/12v/24v or whatever power source you have to each LED strip for their power.
+If you need help figuring out how to power your LEDs, https://quinled.info/ is a fantastic resource.

 <h3>Edit  Wemos_Favero_Serial_Parser_Rev_1.ino</h3>